22Neves/devsite-docs/guides/checkout-bricks/wallet-brick/change-texts.en.md

 |valueProp |convenience_credits* | Up to 12 Installments without Card |
 |valueProp |payment_methods_logos** | The logos of the available payment methods will be displayed.
 To configure the payment methods, use the preference. |

+When testing your integration, make sure that the `action`, `actionComplement`, and `valueProp` make sense within their context.

 ------------
 ----[mpe, mco, mlu]----
+See the texts related to each option:

 | Key | Option | Text |
 |--- |--- | --- |
 |action |pay | Pay |